total-typescript/total-typescript-book/book-content/chapters/16-designing-your-types.md

 }>;
 ```

-Now if we hover over `StreamingPlaylist`, we will see that it has the same structure as it did originally, but it's now defined in terms of the `ResourceStatus` type without having to manually provide the additional properties:
+Now if we hover over `StreamingPlaylist`, we will see that it has the same structure as it did originally, but it's now defined with the `ResourceStatus` type without having to manually provide the additional properties:

 ```tsx
 // hovering over StreamingPlaylist shows: